Usaidahmed10/Rock-vs-Mine-Predictor/README.md

   - **R:** Rock
   - **M:** Mine

-The dataset is preprocessed to separate features and labels, and then split into training and test datasets.
+The dataset is preprocessed to separate features and labels.
+Additionally, the features are scaled to standardize the range of values, ensuring uniformity across the data.
+After scaling, the dataset is split into training and test datasets for model evaluation.

 ---